 - The mirrors – people love to look at themselves, so don’t forget to wipe the mirrors in the bathrooms and the once in the corridors.

-- The entry and hallway – the biggest foot traffic happens here so just before your guest arrive, do a final swipe and vacuum the floors
+- The entry and hallway – the biggest foot traffic happens here so just before your guest arrive, do a final wipe and vacuum the floors

 - Chairs – Interestingly enough everybody forgets to wipe their chairs and stools when they are having a party.
 Nobody likes fibres or smudges on the place where they have to sit.
 Use a microfibre cloth to polish the hard parts and a squeegee to remove all hairs from the cushion part of your chairs.